"You keep flying like that and you'll die real soon!"

 As mentioned numerous times, if anyone wondering what Reiko Nagase was up to between games, well she...or her sister, becomes a Bad Ass fighter pilot.

 The default F-14 is done up in white with black tails and yellow ribbons.
-You might think this is a Shout Out to Macross, but both Roy Fokker's plane and this one are replicas of the famous real life squadron VF-84, the Jolly Rogers.
+You might think this is a Shout-Out to Super Dimension Fortress Macross, but both Roy Fokker's plane and this one are replicas of the famous real life squadron VF-84, the Jolly Rogers.

 Huckebein the Raven was a mischievous German comic book character, who also lent his name to an experimental plane from World War II that was never built.